joergschwarzwaelder/hhc2020/Objective-11/README.md

 The modified block (#129459) has the same MD5 hash (so that the Blockchain is still healthy) and a SHA256 hash of **fff054f33c2134e0230efb29dad515064ac97aa8c68d33c58c01213a0d408afb**.

-A Perl script automating all this work is described above.
+A Perl script automating all this work is described in part one.

 ## Fun Zone